team178/team178.github.io/mentors&coaches/index.md

         <tr>
             <td>Michele Hall</td>
             <td>Co-coach/Founder of the team</td>
-            <td>She worked for 14 summers at Girl Scout day camp and many of the skills that she learned there, she still uses as FRC team coach.</td>
+            <td>She worked for 14 summers at a Girl Scouts day camp.
+She still uses many of the skills that she learned there as a                      coach.</td>
             <td>Farmington High School</td>
         </tr>
         <tr>
             <td>Tim Barron</td>
             <td>Co-coach/Founder of the team</td>
-            <td>As a high school student, he coached a Park & Rec Youth basketball team and that's when he knew that he wanted to be a teacher/coach.</td>
+            <td>As a high school student, he coached a Park & Rec Youth basketball team.
+That's how he realized he wanted to be a teacher/coach.</td>
             <td>Farmington High School</td>
         </tr>
         <tr>